 Corrugated Aluminum Storage Locker

 This interesting structure combines garage doors made of recycled-materials and recyclable aluminum siding.
 By adding matching green trim around the windows, doors and fascia boards, the metal makes the often-overlooked garage an eye-catching architectural feature.

 Corrugated Aluminum Mailbox Roof and Aluminum Rain Chain

 Not just for buildings anymore, corrugated aluminum provides a roof for this community of mailboxes.
 An aluminum chain at two corners of the structure channels rain just as a downspout would do.
 The long-lasting metal will eventually rust, giving the tiny roof a weathered character.

 Corrugated Aluminum and Concrete Contrast

-By adding corrugated aluminum under the roof line, the building naturally draws the eye upward.
-This apartment building for college students combines three materials in one glance, metal, stone and concrete.
+By featuring corrugated aluminum under the roof line, the building naturally draws the eye upward.
+This apartment building for college students combines three materials in one glance: metal, stone and concrete.
 The brown of the stone composite siding warms the building and keeps it from looking too harsh.